 This program is funded with Interagency Transfers, Fees & Self-generated Revenues, Statutory Dedications, and Federal Funds.
 The Interagency Transfers are from other programs within the Department of Public Safety and Corrections and programs outside of the department for gasoline and automotive services purchased, for background checks on individuals, and for security expenses from state agencies for the capitol police and capitol park security details, and for use of the training academy and cafeteria services.
-The Fees & Self-generated Revenues are derived from fees assessed for utilization of State Police breath alcohol machines, sale of accident reports, checking of criminal histories, insurance recovery, training academy reimbursements, motor carrier safety, from charging law enforcement agencies and private sector clients for the use of the dormitory, classroom facilities, and cafeteria services, and from fees collected by the Office of Motor vehicles.
+The Fees & Self-generated Revenues are derived from fees assessed for utilization of State Police breath alcohol machines, sale of accident reports, checking of criminal histories, insurance recovery, training academy reimbursements, motor carrier safety, from charging law enforcement agencies and private sector clients for the use of the dormitory, classroom facilities, and cafeteria services, from fees collected by the Office of Motor vehicles, from the Sex Offender Registry Technology Fund Account (Article 895.1(F)) re-classified as Fees and Self-Generated Revenue in accordance with Act 404 of the 2019 Regular Legislative Session, and from the Trucking Research and Education Council Fund Account in accordance with Act 314 of the 2019 Regular Legislative Session.
 The Statutory Dedications are derived from the Public Safety DWI Testing, Maintenance & Training Fund (R.S.
 40:1379.7), Riverboat Gaming Enforcement Fund (R.S.
 27:92), Insurance Fraud Investigation Fund (R.S.
 40:1428), Concealed Handgun Permit Fund (R.S.
 40:1379.3.1), Tobacco Tax Health Care Fund (R.S.
-47:841(B)(4) and (5)), Sex Offender Registry Technology Fund (Article 895.1(F)), Criminal Identification and Information Fund (R.S.15:587(B)), Department of Public Safety Police Officer Fund (R.S.
-11:607), Parimutuel Live Racing Facility (R.S.
+47:841(B)(4) and (5)), Criminal Identification and Information Fund (R.S.15:587(B)), Department of Public Safety Police Officer Fund (R.S.
+11:607), Pari-mutuel Live Racing Facility (R.S.
 27:39), Louisiana State Police Salary Fund (R.S.
 22:1065A), and the Insurance Verification System Fund (R.S.
 32:862(G)(4).
 Per R.S.
 39:36B.(8), see table below for a listing of expenditures out of each statutorily dedicated fund.
 The Federal Funds are derived from a DNA grant from the Department of Justice for use in the State Police Crime Lab.